raetha/wyzesense2mqtt/README.md

 ## Usage
 ### Pairing a Sensor
 At this time only a single sensor can be properly paired at once.
 Please repeat the steps below for each sensor.

+With multi-dongle support, scan is scoped to a specific dongle.
+If you only have one dongle the MAC is shown in the startup log.

-1. Publish a blank message to the MQTT topic `<self_topic_root>/scan` (default: `wyzesense2mqtt/scan`).
+1. Publish a blank message (payload `scan`) to the MQTT topic `<self_topic_root>/dongle_<dongle_mac>/scan` (e.g. `wyzesense2mqtt/dongle_AABBCCDD/scan`).
 This can be done via Home Assistant or any MQTT client.
+With HA discovery enabled, a **Scan for sensor** button appears on each dongle's device page.
 2. Use the pin tool that came with your Wyze Sense sensors to press the reset switch on the side of the sensor.
 Hold until the red LED blinks.

 ### Removing a Sensor
+Remove is also dongle-scoped — the sensor can only be removed from the dongle it is paired with.

-1. Publish the sensor MAC address as the payload to the MQTT topic `<self_topic_root>/remove` (default: `wyzesense2mqtt/remove`).
-The payload should be the 8-character MAC, e.g. `AABBCCDD`.
-This can be done via Home Assistant or any MQTT client.
+1. Publish the sensor MAC address as the payload to the MQTT topic `<self_topic_root>/dongle_<dongle_mac>/remove` (e.g. `wyzesense2mqtt/dongle_AABBCCDD/remove`).
+The payload should be the 8-character MAC, e.g. `EEFFGGHH`.
+With HA discovery enabled, a **Remove sensor** button also appears on each sensor's device page.

 ### Reload Sensors
-If you have modified `sensors.yaml` while the gateway is running, you can trigger a reload without restarting the service or Docker container.
+If you have modified a `sensors.yaml` while the gateway is running, you can trigger a reload of all dongles without restarting the service or Docker container.

-1. Publish a blank message to the MQTT topic `<self_topic_root>/reload` (default: `wyzesense2mqtt/reload`).
+1. Publish a blank message (payload `reload`) to the MQTT topic `<self_topic_root>/reload` (default: `wyzesense2mqtt/reload`).
+With HA discovery enabled, a **Reload config** button appears on the WyzeSense2MQTT service device page.

 ### Command Line Tools